Skip to content

 Neither is universally better.
 Claude is favored for long documents and nuanced, careful analysis; ChatGPT gets picked for conversational breadth and its own tool ecosystem.
 The right choice depends on your task and existing subscription.
 We compare them directly in is Claude better than ChatGPT.

 Yes.
-Claude handles very long documents — up to a 200K-token context window, roughly 500 pages — so you can drop in full papers or an entire literature review and ask targeted questions.
+Claude handles very long documents — up to a 1M-token context window on Opus 5 and Sonnet 5 — thousands of pages — so you can drop in full papers or an entire literature review and ask targeted questions.
 You supply the files yourself; Claude does not fetch paywalled PDFs it cannot access.

 Claude Science is Anthropic's AI workbench for scientists.
 It unifies research tools, connects to scientific databases and models, produces auditable artifacts with reproducible code, and offers scalable compute.
 It is in beta for Pro, Max, Team, and Enterprise users on macOS and Linux, aimed at working researchers.